Holiday rentals in Northumberland

 To the east of Northumberland you’ll find ports and seaside towns like Berwick-upon-Tweed and Seahouses, as well as historic sites such as Bamburgh Castle and Holy Island.
 The province is a magnet for outdoor sports enthusiasts, attracting mountain bikers, rock climbers, and even golfers to its seaside courses.
 Inland, Northumberland National Park covers more than 1,000 square kilometres of hills, moorlands, forests, and villages.
 It’s one of the best places in the United Kingdom for stargazing, and, along with Kielder Forest, makes up the largest protected Dark Sky Park in Europe.

-Top things to do in Northumberland
+What are the top things to do in Northumberland?

 Kielder Observatory